elizabeth-poggie/elizabeth-poggie/_content/notes/01-rubric.md

 # Creativity Bonus

 The code takes an innovative and original approach.
-Creativity in software development can manifest in various ways, such as unique interface designs, unconventional problem-solving approaches, innovative algorithms, or novel functionalities that enhance user experience or efficiency.

 ## Considerations:

-- Did you demonstrate out-of-the-box thinking?
+- Was your problem-solving approach unconventional?
-- Did you incorporate your own touch into the solution?
+- Did you incorporate your own touch into the solution, such as creating a unique interface design or developing your own algorithm?
+- Did you add any additional features to your solution that enhances the user experience?

 ## Anti-pattern: